Inline & offline digital printing primers certified for use with HP Indigo presses.

 We view science as a force for positive change and central to our purpose of Innovating a Sustainable Future.

 We are proud members of the following industry trade associations and organizations.

 Michelman is a global company with offices in the Americas, Asia and Europe.

 Located all over the world, Michelman distribution partners have the expertise to help you win.

-As a manufacturer of water-based, performance-enhancing surface modifiers, Michelman actively works towards Innovating a Sustainable Future, aligning our operations to support sustainability initiatives.
-New product development efforts include significant focus on optimizing production to reduce our carbon footprint, eliminate Substances of Concern (SoCs), reduce Volatile Organic Compounds (VOCs), and transition to more sustainable raw materials.
+As an EcoVadis Gold rated manufacturer of water-based, performance-enhancing surface modifiers, Michelman actively works towards Innovating a Sustainable Future, aligning our operations to support sustainability initiatives.
+New product development efforts include significant focus on optimizing production to reduce our carbon footprint, eliminate Substances of Concern (SoCs), reduce Volatile Organic Compounds (VOCs), and transition to the use of more sustainable raw materials.

 As proud signatories to the United Nations Global Compact, we embrace the UN’s Sustainable Development Goals (SDGs), which seek to drive sustainability awareness and catalyze individuals, countries, and business to take actions that support a more sustainable future throughout the world.
 These SDGs address multiple challenges including “poverty, inequality, climate change, environmental degradation, peace, and justice.”
 Although we actively support many of these goals through different initiatives, we are currently most focused on the following two goals:

 Clean Water and Sanitation: Michelman performs wastewater pretreatment at all of our sites to enable efficient treatment at downstream municipal facilities.
 We are committed to achieving zero wastewater discharge by making capital investments, increasing water reuse in our processes, and maintaining metrics on water and waste intensity to gauge ongoing performance improvements.